dilanzib/A-star-algorithm/README.md

+# University Course
-# School project where I implemented the A* algorithm
+School project where I implemented the A* algorithm.

 The commit history isn't included as this is a new public repository.